 Poll: Which of my works in progress (all Game of Thrones) would you like to see published first?
 Vote Now!

-Author has written 12 stories for Harry Potter, Game of Thrones, and A song of Ice and Fire.
+Author has written 13 stories for Harry Potter, Game of Thrones, A song of Ice and Fire, and Elder Scroll series.

 Well, as some of you may have noticed, I am back from my break!
 I'm finding joy in writing again, and have been overwhelmed by the supportive comments and PMs I have received from so many of you.